RiFactor/mosh-react-18-app/Notes/notes.md

 ### Keeping Components Pure

-- Same input (props) will result in the same output (JSX), therefore React can skip re-rendering _QUESTION -- what about a dice producing random results, would that be diff??_
+- Same input (props) will result in the same output (JSX), therefore React can skip re-rendering _QUESTION2 -- what about a dice producing random results, would that be diff??_
 - Keep changes out of the render phase or put var inside component

 ### Strict Mode